guilimberg/Convert-RA-DEC/README.md

 For this, you need Astropy, Numpy and Pandas packages installed.

 Important: your input data file must have RA and DEC as the first two columns.
+I was too lazy to improve upon this.
+Feel free to do so.

 The script is pretty straight foward, but since I couldn't find any online tool for doing this to big lists of objects, I decided to write one of my own and make it available to everyone.